 Of course, there is a downside as well.
 As with all nonlinear analysis setting the analysis up takes a bit longer, and computing definitely takes longer.
 It seems you just have to wait for the better results : )

 Want to know how nonlinear material works?
 Take a read!

 Do I need nonlinear analysis in my case?

 I want to wrap it up with the most common question.
 Now you know the differences between linear and nonlinear approach, but the question remains: how about my case?

-It’s impossible to discuss this in one post, so I’ve made a whole series about tis topic on my blog.
-You will find there not only a flowchart that will guid you in the choice, but also a complete guide on how to approach each step of the way.
-I’m sure you will find those useful!
+It’s impossible to discuss this in one post, so I’ve made a whole series about this topic on my blog.
+You will find there not only a flowchart that will guide you in the choice, but also a complete guide on how to approach each step of the way.
+I’m sure you will find that useful!

 Common questions about linear vs nonlinear FEA

 Is this stress above yield acceptable?

 Well… there is no answer to that.
 Firstly, the stress above yield in the linear analysis just indicates that there will be yielding involved in reality.
 This in itself is not a tragedy, but it doesn’t mean this is always acceptable.
 My favorite example is: